 Landscaping on a Budget

 Has your lawn seen better days?
-From overgrown weeds to brown patches, an unkempt yard can bring your curb appeal down a few notches.
-Before you shell out big bucks to hire a pro to fix it—or worse, give up on your lawn completely—check out these affordable solutions.
+From overgrown weeds to brown patches, an unkempt yard might be bringing your curb appeal down a few notches.
+But before you shell out the money to hire a pro to fix it—or worse, give up on your lawn completely—check out these affordable solutions.
 All your yard needs is a little (cheap) TLC.

 1. Take a Test